Skip to main content

 In practice, this means organizations facing a serious concern should engage a trained threat assessment professional rather than attempting to apply the framework through an HR generalist or a policy checklist.
 The training and experience required to use the instrument well are not acquired in an afternoon.

-What This Means for Your Organization
+What Does This Mean for Your Organization?

 If your organization has a Threat Assessment Team, the WAVR-21 should be part of its operating methodology.
 Team members who will be applying the framework should receive formal training on its use.